-Unlike the EU Merger Regulation, the Act contains no general presumption that a concentration affecting less than a given market share (25 per cent, as established in Paragraph 32 to the preamble of the EU Merger Regulation in the current version) is compatible with the maintenance of competition on the relevant market.
-Nevertheless, the Authority has clarified through the Guidelines that for product and geographic markets that exceed certain thresholds, certain information must be given in addition to that required under the synthetic notification form.
+Unlike the EU Merger Regulation, the Act contains no general presumption that a concentration affecting less than a given market share (25 per cent, as established in Paragraph 32 of the Preamble to the EU Merger Regulation in the current version) is compatible with the maintenance of competition on the relevant market.
+Nevertheless, the Authority has clarified through the Guidelines that for product and geographical markets that exceed certain thresholds, certain information must be given in addition to that required under the synthetic notification form.